2010 FIFA World Cup final: Post-match

 The win was Spain's first World Cup title, and it lifted them to first place in the FIFA World Rankings with the Netherlands moving into second.
 Spain also became the first European nation to win a World Cup outside of Europe.
 At the conclusion of the match, the Spanish team changed into their red-shirted home kit for the presentation.
 These shirts already had a star over the emblem, signifying their World Cup victory.
 The Spain players formed a guard of honour for the Netherlands team as they went up to the stands to receive their runners-up medals.
 Afterwards, the red-shirted Spaniards went up to receive their medals, led by Xavi.
 Spain captain Casillas (who per tradition went last) was presented with the trophy by Zuma and FIFA president Sepp Blatter.
 As Casillas raised the trophy, a short version of the tournament's official anthem "Sign of a Victory" was played.
 Iniesta was named the man of the match, while Casillas won the Golden Glove from FIFA for the tournament's best goalkeeper and the Spanish team won the Fair Play Trophy.

-With fourteen during the match – nine to the Netherlands and five to Spain – the match set the record for the most bookings in a World Cup final, more than doubling the previous record of six from the 1986 final between West Germany and Argentina.
+With fourteen bookings during the match – nine to the Netherlands and five to Spain – the match set the record for the most bookings in a World Cup final, more than doubling the previous record of six from the 1986 final between West Germany and Argentina.
 The Netherlands players were critical of referee Webb, questioning why Heitinga was sent off for a second bookable offence, while Iniesta was not.
 Former Netherlands player Johan Cruyff was critical of his compatriots, however, saying that they had played "in a very dirty fashion", describing their contribution to the final as "ugly", "vulgar" and "anti-football".
 He added that the Netherlands should have had two players (Mark van Bommel and Nigel de Jong) sent off early in the match, and was critical of Webb for being too lenient on them.
 The Associated Press was of the opinion that the Netherlands had "turned far too often to dirty tactics".
 Webb himself said, in a subsequent interview, that "Having seen [the De Jong challenge] again from my armchair, I would red-card him.
 The trouble in the actual game was that I had a poor view of that particular incident".